 To cover a frame for figurines:

-- Cut a piece of T-shirt or another natural fabric into strips (preferably not synthetic).
+- Cut a piece of T-shirt or another natural fabric into strips (preferably natural materials such as cotton, wool).

 - Dip the fabric into the desired color Powertex.

 - Wring out well making sure that the fabric is completely saturated with Powertex.

 - Wrap the strips around a wire frame or armature.